 The data listed in Table 2 also can be used for a preliminary examination of the capture/separation from binary gas mixtures as well as binary gas pair separation and purification applications.
 Such pairs include CO2/N2, CO2/H2, CO2/CH4, H2/N2, H2/CH4, and O2/N2.
 Based on the results, it can be concluded that as a rule of thumb, since reaction kinetics govern the share and progress of capture and removal of each gas in considered pair, one may expect that for pair A/B, almost perfect separation can be achieved when kA >> kB holds.
 For instance, the bulk purification of gas streams containing methane and any of the studied gases is the most achievable application as methane reactions overwhelmed by others.
-In such conditions, methane will be collected at outlet unreacted as a pure gas.
-In a gas mixture, based on the results, it can be seen that the activation ∆G of methane is much higher than that of other gases which suggests that methane must undergo and involve in a highly intensive competition to find access to and react with substrate.
+In such conditions, methane will be collected at outlet as a pure gas.
+As the activation ∆G of methane is much higher than that of other gases, it suggests that methane must undergo and involve in a highly intensive competition to find access to and react with substrate.
 This in turn means that we may anticipate practically negligible reaction for exposure of methane to lithium in moist environment when other gases are present.
-This behavior is of importance as it implies that processing a gas mixture containing methane will keep methane untreated by adsorbent which ends up to an almost pure methane stream while others are transformed to corresponding lithium containing solid products.
+This behavior is of importance as it implies that processing a gas mixture containing methane will keep methane ends up to pure methane stream while others are transformed to corresponding lithium containing solid products.

 The captured gases in form of reactions products (solid mixtures) can be processed in many ways based on the characteristics of present products [16, 39].
 For instance, exposing lithium to CO2 greenhouse gas polluted air, the lithium peroxide is produced due to oxygen reaction with lithium.
 This lithium peroxide can initiate a reaction with CO2 gas and produce lithium carbonate as 2Li2O2 + 2CO2 → 2Li2CO3 + O2 [40].
 This reaction is the working principal of air purifiers in spacecraft to produce oxygen [41] and as it is a reversible reaction, it also has been used to establish lithium–air batteries [42].
 Lithium carbonate has applications in the processing of metal oxides and also treatment of bipolar disorder [43].
 The charge transfer or difference between decomposition temperatures of lithium nitride (≈ 800 ℃) and lithium carbonate (≈ 1300 ℃) can be considered for nitrogen, carbon dioxide, and lithium recovery [41].